Prabhakarrayal/ats-resume-optimizer/README.md

        pip install -r requirements.txt

-4. Set your Google Gemini API key in environment variables or in the code
+4. Set your Google Gemini API key in environment variables or in the code (HERE I HAVE USED MY API KEY, CHANGING THE API KEY IS NEEDED IN THIS PROJECT)

 5. Open and run the Jupyter notebook (Resume_Optimizer.ipynb) in Google Colab or VS Code